-2. In order to prevent condensate from draining back into the blower (vertical or horizontal runs), an optional condensate kit is available as a service part (Condensate kit, p/n 239-45875-00).
-A factory supplied exhaust adapter with drain outlet mounts directly to the blower outlet and is secured with two hose clamps, one to the blower and the other to the vent pipe.
+- 1. For horizontal installations the vent pipe can be installed with a downward slope (not less than 1/8 in (3 cm)) and away from the blower. - 2.
+In order to prevent condensate from draining back into the blower (vertical or horizontal runs), an optional condensate kit is available as a service part (Condensate kit, p/n 239-45875-00).
+The kit, or equivalent, is required for all installations utilizing flexible polypropylene venting.
+A molded exhaust adapter with drain outlet is secured with one hose clamp, to the vent pipe.
 Tubing is provided to drain any accumulated condensate away from the water heater and to a suitable drain.
 The kit comes complete with instructions for proper installation.

-Venting Specifications for: 48 Gallon (181.6 L)
+Venting Specifications for 55 gal (208.2 L), 48 gal (181.6 L):

-This water heater is a power vented appliance and is designed to vent its products of combustion through 3" (7.6 cm) or 4" (10.2 cm) diameter vent pipe to the outdoors.
+This water heater is a power vented appliance and is designed to vent its products of combustion through 3 in (7.6 cm) or 4 in (10.2 cm) diameter vent pipe to the outdoors.
 This water heater may be either vented horizontally through the wall or vertically through the roof.
-Use a 3" (7.6 cm) to 4" (10.2 cm) reducer to connect to the vent outlet when using 4" (10.2 cm) vent pipe.
+Use a 3 in (7.6 cm) to 4 in (10.2 cm) reducer to connect to the vent outlet when using 4 in (10.2 cm) vent pipe.
 Apply the proper cement at the joint locations.
-Table 1 lists the maximum vent lengths for this water heater using 3" (7.6 cm) vent pipe.
+Table 1 lists the maximum vent lengths for this water heater using 3 in (7.6 cm) vent pipe.
 If possible, locate the water heater so that the venting length and number of elbows are kept to the minimum distance necessary to reach the outside.
-If the installation requires venting lengths that exceed the lengths listed for 3" (7.6 cm) vent pipe in Table 1, then use 4" (10.2 cm) vent pipe for the vent connector.
+If the installation requires venting lengths that exceed the lengths listed for 3 in (7.6 cm) vent pipe in Table 1, then use 4 in (10.2 cm) vent pipe for the vent connector.

-Table 2 lists the venting distances allowed with 4" (10.2 cm) diameter vent pipe.
-When venting with 4" (10.2 cm) vent pipe, use a 4" (10.2 cm) to 3" (7.6 cm) reducer to exit through the building wall with 3" (7.6 cm) vent pipe.
-Use the 3" (7.6 cm) vent terminal supplied with the water heater to terminate on the outside of the building.
-If the length of 3" (7.6 cm) vent pipe needed to go through the wall is greater than 14" (35.5 cm), use 4" (10.2 cm) to go through the wall and reduce to 3" (7.6 cm) vent pipe immediately after exiting the outside wall.
+Table 2 lists the venting distances allowed with 4 in (10.2 cm) diameter vent pipe.
+When venting with 4 in (10.2 cm) vent pipe, use a 4 in (10.2 cm) to 3 in (7.6 cm) reducer to exit through the building wall with 3 in (7.6 cm) vent pipe.
+Use the 3 in (7.6 cm) vent terminal supplied with the water heater to terminate on the outside of the building.
+If replacing a water heater and the existing vent terminal supplied with the new water heater, replacement of the vent terminal is not required.
+The vent terminal should be inspected to make sure that it is in good condition.

+If the length of 3 in (7.6 cm) vent pipe needed to go through the wall is greater than 14 in (35.5 cm), use 4 in (10.2 cm) to go through the wall and reduce to 3 in (7.6 cm) vent pipe immediately after exiting the outside wall.
 Refer to the venting illustrations on the following pages.
-Make sure the vent pipe terminal elbow fitting is at least 1" (2.5 cm) away from the edge of the wall.
+Make sure the vent pipe terminal elbow fitting is at least 1 in (2.5 cm) away from the edge of the wall.